MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 or
 Login to Outlook for Web (OWA), click on Manage groups option, present under the Groups node, and then click on "Deleted" option

 2) The Office 365 groups deleted by the owner will be displayed on the right hand pane.
+To restore a group, click on the **Restore** tab next to the group you want to restore.

 If the deleted group doesn't appear here, the group owner should contact a person with administrative permissions.